 TheraDev is a small group of indie game developers striving to create awesome video games.

 Hey everyone!
 I'm David, the founder of TheraDev.
-I'm currently attending school for a Bachelor's in Computer Science and for the past decade under the username BlackJax96 I've been modding video games such as Halo 3 and Super Smash Bros Brawl and programming tools such as BrawlBox to aid in that process.
+I've just recently graduated with a Bachelor's in Computer Science and for the past decade under the username BlackJax96 I've been modding video games such as Halo 3 and Super Smash Bros Brawl and programming tools such as BrawlBox to aid in that process.
 After building up my experience I've decided it's time to develop my own games and even program my own custom engine along the way!